 A landmark computer of the eighties, the Commodore 64, had its own blackjack game, “Blackjack Academy”.
 This simulation came out on the 8 bit console in 1987, developed by Westwood Studios Inc. The Commodore 64’s main rival, The Spectrum ZX had previously brought out its own game, “Blackjack” in 1983.
 Nintendo not only had its own blackjack game, but went one step further and brought out a handheld version.
 The “Nintendo BJ-60 Blackjack game and watch series” came out in 1985, giving gamers a unique experience of being able to play blackjack on the go.
 More recently was the release of “Card Shark” on the Playstation in 1998.
 The game features several card games, but also a standard blackjack game.
 Players were given extra bonus winnings for achieving certain card combinations, such as cards adding to twenty-one.

 While the game of blackjack has not changed much over the years, the means by which players access the game is vastly different.
 This is predominantly down to the internet, and the simplicity of finding games to participate in via online casinos.
 The first fully operating online casino, Gaming Club, was launched in 1995.
 Its emergence allowed gamers to experience the joys of playing blackjack for real money on a computer for the first time.
 This was a major step-up from the games of the seventies and eighties.
 2012 saw the birth of mobile casinos, giving even more options to the player and a greater availability of blackjack to the gaming world.
-Today gamers have an option of playing with a live dealer online; giving an authentic casino feel that had previously been lacking.
+Today gamers have an option of playing with a live dealer online; giving an authentic casino feeling that had previously been lacking.
+Playing blackjack with a live dealer is possible on Europa Casino for example.
 There are also many different adaptations of the game with a variety of rules and betting features.

 Blackjack is far from extinct on today’s consoles.
 With Super Blackjack’s Battle II Turbo Edition on the Nintendo Switch, Nintendo pays homage to the game.
 The Playstation 4 also lets you bring the casino experience back into your living room with The Four Kings Casino and Slots.